Relief from the Pergamon Altar

 myminifactory

-The Pergamon Altar is a monumental construction built during the reign of Greek King Eumenes II in the first half of the 2nd century BC on one of the terraces of the acropolis of the ancient Greek city of Pergamon in Asia Minor.
-Displayed at the Museum für Abgüsse Klassischer Bildwerke in Munich.
-It is a museum of classical paintings and sculpture.
-It shows sculptures of Greek and Roman antiquity from the 7th century BC to the 5th century AD.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+The Pergamon Altar was built as a monumental structure during the reign of Greek King Eumenes II in the first half of the 2nd century BC on one of the terraces of the acropolis in the ancient Greek city of Pergamon, Asia Minor.
+It is now showcased at the Museum für Abgüsse Klassischer Bildwerke in Munich, a museum featuring an impressive collection of classical paintings and sculptures.
+The exhibit includes masterpieces from Greek and Roman antiquity spanning over 1,500 years, from the 7th century BC to the 5th century AD.
+This remarkable object is part of "Scan The World", a non-profit initiative launched by MyMiniFactory to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe.
+This treasure trove of cultural heritage is accessible for free to the public through Scan the World's open-source community effort.
+If you have an interesting artifact or landmark nearby and want to contribute, simply email stw@myminifactory.com to learn how you can be a part of this exciting project.

 Download Model from myminifactory